-The dVoicebox Studio is a service run by professional voice artist Chris Radley trading as Dmusic Studio.
+The dVoicebox Studio is a service run by professional voice artist and sound engineer Chris Radley trading as Dmusic Studio.

 This list of FAQs should provide answers to most of your questions – but if you need more information – call Chris on 01926 431535 or email

 Why should I use dVoicebox for my voice recording project?

 The studio specialises in voice over and spoken word projects and also records vocalists and singer-songwriters as well as poets and radio presenters.
 Studio engineer Chris Radley is a professional voice over artist with a sound engineering and radio presentation background who has been in business since 1996.
 He is also a musician and production music composer.

 He loves recording and giving great attention to detail to produce great, professional sounding audio productions.

 Our address is 52 Radford Road, Leamington Spa, Warwickshire, CV31 1JG.